 How do we order?
 We offer a very relaxed environment, and ordering is easy.
 Just grab a menu and beer description list, take a seat wherever you’d like, then come up to the counter and order food and drink whenever you’re ready.
 We’ll take it from there!

 What is the wi-fi password?
 We utilize several wi-fi networks at the brewery, and include one that is accessible to the general public.
 Keep scrolling for the only available network that isn’t password protected, it’s there!

 Do you give tours?
 Good question!
 The brew room is our laboratory, and in order to protect the quality of our products, we need to ensure a few more protections are in place before we can allow access to the general public.
-BUT we just about have those preparations wrapped up, and will be offering tours soon.
-Stay tuned to our Facebook page, our email subscription list, and our website for announcements on scheduled tours.
+We do occasionally offer tours by special request, just ask!

 It’s great that all of your food is organic and local!
 Technically not a question, but we’re glad you’re excited about our efforts to provide fresh, handmade, and high quality food.
 Keep in mind that Central Texas is probably one of the most difficult places in the entire country to grow food.
 Although we continue to do the best we can sourcing ingredients from our neighbors as often as we can, not everything we serve is local and/or organic.
 But we do maintain a daily list of our local producer friends on our chalkboard in the dining room.
 Just ask if you want more details on these dedicated stewards of the local environment and protectors of local food security.